 Physical examination may show dry skin, thick tongue, eyelid oedema, and bradycardia.

-Elevated TSH and low free T4.
+Elevated thyroid-stimulating hormone and low free thyroxine confirms the diagnosis.

 Over-treatment is uncommon but can lead to iatrogenic hyperthyroidism.